marmelab/react-admin/docs/ReferenceInput.md

 <ReferenceInput source="company_id" reference="companies" />
 ```

 `<ReferenceInput>` will use the reference resource [`recordRepresentation`](./Resource.md#recordrepresentation) to display the selected record and the list of possible records.
-So for instance, if the `companies` resource is defined as follow:
+So for instance, if the `companies` resource is defined as follows:

 ```jsx
 <Resource name="companies" recordRepresentation="name" />